gtech-mulearn/Top-100-Coders/profile/harigovindcb-1@mulearn.md

 - Kerala's tech ecosystem is on the rise as an emerging startup hub.
 With the support of government initiatives and a pool of talented tech professionals, it's can become a fertile ground for innovative startups across various industries.

-#### History of Open Source Contributions:

-- Share details of your open-source contributions, whether they are your own projects or contributions to highly popular projects in the open-source community.

 #### History of Community Engagement:

 - I am an active participant with various hackathon related communities like devfolio and mlh in discord discussing about new tech and helping each other with development.